>> About the Council

 Community councils in Wales are similar to English parish councils in terms of their powers and the way they operate.
 Some community councils are known as Town Councils, such as, for example, Monmouth and Abergavenny.
 However, town councils' powers and responsibilities are identical to those of community councils.

 Meetings are held at 7.30 pm on the second Tuesday of each month, with the exception of August and December.
-Forthcoming venues are as follows:

 Members (councillors) are elected for a term of four years.
 In the event of a vacancy occurring mid-term, advertisements are placed in the local press seeking volunteers.
 Should there be more than one volunteer, the community council will conduct informal interviews at a scheduled meeting.